dwmkerr/puzlog/README.md

 - [x] feat: rating component, rating in data model
 - [x] feat: notes field
 - [x] wip: fix styes in shadow root component
+- [ ] wip: show timer increment
+- [ ] wip: reopen puzzle page show state
+- [ ] wip: puzzle id in puzlog page link
 - [ ] feature: simple timer (from start time) in extension toolbar
 - [ ] feat: move logic from content to background - note that we get a promise failure if we try and change values from the puzlog page - does it expect a content script running?
-- [ ] refactor: no stopwatch for now - just total time, stopwatch can come later
+- [ ] refactor: no stopwatch for now - just total time, stopwatch can come later when adding stopwatch time this'll then be a separate storage key to avoid the timer blatting puzzle state.
 - [x] bug: icons should always be visible in grid
 - [ ] feat: simple on-page timer/start/stop
 - [ ] bug: timer state seems to be lost when changing tabs